Generic selectors

 The Tribulation to Come

-16:32 Listen, the time is coming, and has already come, that you shall be scattered each to his own, and you shall leave Me alone; and yet I am not alone because the Father is with Me.
+16:32 “Indeed the hour is coming, yes, has now come, that you will be scattered, each to his own, and will leave Me alone.
+And yet I am not alone, because the Father is with Me.

 JOHN 17